Oppenheim conjecture

-In Diophantine approximation, the Oppenheim conjecture concerns representations of numbers by real quadratic forms in several variables.
+In Diophantine approximation, a subfield of number theory, the Oppenheim conjecture concerns representations of numbers by real quadratic forms in several variables.
 It was formulated in 1929 by Alexander Oppenheim and later the conjectured property was further strengthened by Harold Davenport and Oppenheim.
 Initial research on this problem took the number n of variables to be large, and applied a version of the Hardy-Littlewood circle method.
 The definitive work of Margulis, settling the conjecture in the affirmative, used methods arising from ergodic theory and the study of discrete subgroups of semisimple Lie groups.

-Short description
+Overview

 Meyer's theorem states that an indefinite integral quadratic form Q in n variables, n ≥ 5, nontrivially represents zero, i.e. there exists a non-zero vector x with integer components such that Q(x) = 0.
 The Oppenheim conjecture can be viewed as an analogue of this statement for forms Q that are not multiples of a rational form.
 It states that in this case, the set of values of Q on integer vectors is a dense subset of the real line.